omarwaleed7/Blog/README.md

 # Blog
-This is Blog APi using Laravel and MySQL, this API simplifies blog management, featuring user authentication, post management, and a following system.
+This is Blog API using Laravel and MySQL, this API simplifies blog management, featuring user authentication, post management, and a following system.
 # Blog API

 ## Table of Contents